2021-2022 : Eight free Wikidata training workshops and Data Clinics

 As this activity is tailor-made, we invite you to contact us by email here: email@example.com.

 Let us know your intentions, your needs and we will get back to you as soon as possible!

 Additional resources: the Wikiproject Performing arts

-This Wikiproject*, initiated by CAPACOA, gathers all the reflections and references useful for the creation and enrichment of data related to the performing arts in Wikidata.
+This Wikiproject* gathers all the reflections and references useful for the creation and enrichment of data related to the performing arts in Wikidata.
 It is here that the best practices around the documentation of performing arts in Wikidata and for Wikidata are detailed.
-Supported by a large community, including international, the Wikiproject Performing Arts is an important reference at your disposal.
+Supported by a large international community, the Wikiproject Performing Arts is an important reference at your disposal.

 This is both an authoritative guide on all matters related to performing arts and Wikidata, and a collaborative space for enhancing the presence of the performing arts in Wikidata.

 * A WikiProject, or Wikiproject, is the organization of a group of participants in an established wiki to achieve specific editing goals, or to achieve goals related to a specific area of knowledge (Source: Wikipédia)

 For questions regarding workshop content, data clinics or about this project, you may contact:firstname.lastname@example.org